Moira, County Down: Prehistory to 1800

 Moira has been a settlement for at least 1,500 years.
 For the period it consisted most probably only of small dwellings surrounded by several earthen ringforts.
 Evidence of three such forts still remain.
 The best known of these is the so-called "Rough Fort", situated on the Old Kilmore Road.
 However, the remains of "Pretty Mary's Fort" exist behind the Waringfield residential area.
 Finally evidence of a third ringfort can be found near Claremont.

 In fact the supposed ring fort in Moira is actually a henge dating back thousands of years. see the book "Finding Footprints" by David McFarland.

 The existence of these primitive defences, coupled with the good-view afforded from the top of Moira hill, made the settlement strategically valuable.
 Proximity to Lough Neagh enhanced this value.
 Accordingly, during the repeated power struggles of the first millennium the area was often fought over, and eventually witnessed the largest battle in the history of Ireland when three tribal kings contested the area to determine supremacy in Ulster and beyond.
 This was the Battle of Moira.
 Its impact on Moira is still felt; two townlands still bear battle names, Aughnafosker (meaning field of slaughter) and Carnalbanagh (meaning the Scotsman's grave).
 After the battle a bishop by the name of Ronan Finn (who was later canonized) was alleged to have created a monastery in the area.

 The medieval period itself remains shrouded in mystery.
 It is known that the town and its hinterland were under the control of the O'Lavery Clan for a considerable period.
 They were Catholic families who held sway in large parts of Armagh.
 Indeed, prior to the Nine Years War Ulster was the most gaelic part of Ireland.
 There were few towns, few roads and much of the country was thickly wooded.
 However the subjugation of Ulster by the victorious armies of Elizabeth I greatly reduced the clout of Gaelic hierarchs, the O'Laverys included.
 But it was their participation in the Irish Rebellion of 1641 doomed their dominance.
 The English authorities crushed the rebellion and confiscated vast amounts of native Irish property, in Moira as in the rest of Ireland.
-As a direct result of this the Protestant plantations of Ulster (which began in 1606) was accelerated.
+As a direct result of this the Protestant plantations of Ulster (which began in 1606) were accelerated.